Get a FREE, Personalized 7-Day Music Making Course

 B Minor

-The last one we’re going over – the B minor – isn’t exactly an open chord, but it’s still a really commonly played guitar chord.
+The last one we’re going over – the B minor – isn’t exactly an open chord, but it’s still a really commonly played one.

 However, it’s also one of the most difficult for beginners to play because it’s usually shown with a “barre” on the 2nd fret.